Vimaser/Phenomena/README.md

 Your job, should you accept it, is to build and deploy an API for a top secret message board.

-Project Phenomena is about providing a safe place for people to anonymously discuss the paranormal, to that end we intend to provide the following things: asdf
+Project Phenomena is about providing a safe place for people to anonymously discuss the paranormal, to that end we intend to provide the following things: asdf asdf

 ## Endpoints